TanvirOnGH/firefox-config/readme.md

 - Compact about:config list
 - Various sidebar (sidebery, tree-style-tab) tweaks including auto-hide
 - Glow and scale effect on hover on toolbar buttons
+- Findbar as floating box at the top
 - Hidden horizontal tab bar
 - Bottom main toolbar and search/url bar
 - Hidden bookmarks toolbar (When enabled, it is visible on hover)